nejucomo/onslaught/README.rst

 - and always generates branch coverage reports.

 .. [#] No tests can be customized or disabled.
 All packages which pass
        the `onslaught` meet the same quality standards.
+The users current directory has no effect.
+Where possible, other configurability will be removed.

 .. [#] This is strict: any ``warning:`` lines in the `sdist` creation
        command are `onslaught` failures.